-Being part of the Mismo Systems, I am fortunate enough to get to work on a diverse set of projects.
+Being part of Mismo Systems, I am fortunate enough to get to work on a diverse set of projects.
 Few technologies that we see deployed often are Microsoft 365 and EC2, S3 on AWS.
 Microsoft 365 is growing in stature in the Enterprise space when it comes to Identity and Single Sign-On.
-Microsoft has worked hard to make ridiculously simple to integrate with SaaS, Public Clouds, or any other application.
+Microsoft has worked hard to make it ridiculously simple to integrate with SaaS, Public Clouds, or any other application.
 Microsoft 365 comes pre-packaged with a free version of Azure AD in the backend, which means you do not have to worry about setting up any major infrastructure if you want to dabble your feet into the world of enterprise SSO.
 Recently while working on a project I was tasked with setting up SSO between Azure AD and AWS and I thought why not share the knowledge I gathered while working on this with you by writing this blog.
-Now, before we go ahead and set up the Azure AD SSO for AWS, lets first take a quick dip into the world of SSO.
+Now, before we go ahead and set up the Azure AD SSO for AWS, let’s first take a quick dip into the world of SSO.

 Single sign-on (SSO) is an authentication scheme that allows a user to log in with a single identity to any of several related, yet independent, software systems.
 It is a property of identity and access management (IAM) that enables users to securely authenticate with multiple applications and websites by logging in only once—with just one set of credentials (username and password).
 With SSO, the application or website that the user is trying to access relies on a trusted third party to verify that users are who they say they are.